January 6, 1992: The day Pescosolido’s racquet kick left an audience member with stitches

 “I felt bad about what happened and I would not have continued playing anyway.
 I didn’t do it on purpose, it was a moment of anger,” explained Pescosolido in the press conference.
 He also sent flowers to the injured spectator, who had been taken to the hospital to receive stitches.
 This nice gesture wouldn’t spare him from the mandatory $1,500 fine.

-Johan Anderson would be defeated in the qualifying round by Cédric Pioline (6-7, 6-2, 6-4).
-He would never surpass the ranking of 90th in the world he had held in 1989.
+Johan Anderson would be defeated in the qualifying round by Cedric Pioline (6-7, 6-2, 6-4).
+He would never surpass the ranking of No 90 in the world he had achieved in 1989.

-Stefano Pescosolido would never be defaulted again.
+Stefano Pescosolido would never be defaulted again during his career.
 In fact, the Italian would claim the first of his two career titles a few weeks later, in Scottsdale, defeating Brad Gilbert in the final (6-0, 1-6, 6-4).
 Thanks to this win, he would reach his highest ranking as world No 42.